Oakland, CA 94618

 Originally constructed as a storage lake for drinking water, Temescal opened to the public in 1936 as one of the District's first three parks.
 The handsome stone building overlooking its lake was constructed in 1940 by Works Progress Administration crews.

-This historic indoor/outdoor facility is popular for weddings, parties, corporate events, etc. The setting is casual to elegant with a panoramic view of Lake Temescal.
+This historic indoor/outdoor Beach House facility is popular for weddings, parties, corporate events, etc. The setting is casual to elegant with a panoramic view of Lake Temescal.
 It accommodates 80 seated or 130 standing guests.
 It features a small food preparation room, two rooms connected into an L shape, a bridal changing room, and a patio surrounded by gardens.
 Catering is available.
 For more information call 1-888-EBPARKS OR 1-888-327-2757, press option 2.
+This facility is wheelchair accessible.

 The swim area is open spring through fall, with lifeguards on duty during posted periods.
 Swimming is permitted only in the designated swim area.
 Dogs are not allowed in the lake and the beach.
 Swimming is also allowed at your own risk when lifeguards are not on duty when the park is open from April through October.
 There is a beach access fee.
 Call the park office (510) 652-1155 for details or visit the Swim Facilities page.